 Two weeks ago my step-son, we’ll call him “Joberus” moved in with us for one month.
 He’s on a work placement in London, so has come to stay with us, which is great, as it’ll give us a chance to make up for lost years, and we’ll be able to get to know one another better.
-Luckily we have the room and we are close enough to London for the commute, but far enough away in the countryside to benefit from the fresher air …
+Luckily we have the room so he can have his own room, and we are close enough to London for the commute, but far enough away in the countryside to benefit from the fresher air …

 Of course we have all been adjusting to having a twenty year old in the house, the comings and goings at odd hours, eating with us, or not, the extra washing etc …